LionelBirglen/SAMD21BLDCDriver/README.md

 Video:<br>
 <img src="Media/SAMD21Driver_Demo.gif" alt="Demo"><br>
-Demonstrating the position control of two motors in series.
+Demonstrating the position control of two motors in series using SimpleFOC.
 When the white button is pressed, left motor turns 180 degrees while the right one makes a full turn.
 Measured response time is around 180 ms.

 Prof. Lionel Birglen<br>
 Polytechnique Montreal, 2026<br>